PhoenixStormJr/RVC-V2-easy-gui-tutorial/README.md

 If that fails, I will try to install the huggingface version.

+apps that open
+python app.py

+Python alpha.py
+will download and install multiple files...
+First is 3.93 GB
+2nd 3.74 GB

 # Local installation on Windows (UNFINISHED):

 Will add a tutorial here as soon as I install it on Linux